syedzubinhafiz/supermario/design-docs/REQ7_rationale.md

 Therefore, due to the rationale above, we believe that the introduced dependencies make the implementation straightforward and supports the single responsibility principle and thus we decided to go with this implementation.

+//NEW IMPLEMENTATION

+Will be using ResetManager class, the class will store all other classes needed to be reset in a private attribute resettableList.

+ResetManager will have associations with classes it stores in ArrayList

+All classes that need to be reset will have to implement resettable.
+Will likely have to implement registerInstance in constructor of class.
+What this does is adds the instance of the class to the resetmanager singleton class' list.

+ResetManager will be Singleton so that it keeps track of all resettable items without having to be too complicated, won't have to look through different ResetManager classes

+ResetManager run method will make all changes by going through the resettableList, each resettable item have to have implemented resetInstance() as a method to make whatever changes needed.
+This method is called on all item in resettableList